Guide • 5 Min Read • Home Users

 Frequently Asked Questions

-Often, yes — especially if you regularly have many browser tabs or programs open at once.
-But if your laptop still has a traditional hard drive instead of an SSD, upgrading storage usually makes a bigger difference than adding RAM.
+Often yes, especially if you regularly have many browser tabs or programs open.
+But if your laptop has a traditional hard drive instead of an SSD, a storage upgrade usually makes a bigger difference than adding RAM.

-Is it worth repairing an old slow laptop or buying a new one?
+Is it worth upgrading an old slow laptop or buying a new one?

-If the laptop is under about 5 years old and still has a traditional hard drive, an SSD upgrade often makes it feel brand new for a fraction of the cost of replacement.
-Beyond that age, or if the hardware itself is failing, replacement is usually more cost-effective.
+If the laptop is under 5-6 years old and still has a traditional hard drive, an SSD upgrade often makes it feel brand new for a fraction of the cost of replacement.